SCIENCE HOBBYIST |

 A superbright LED would be a good pointsource illuminator if it was much brighter than normal.
 However, Charles Yost has discovered that LEDs work fine in this system if the frosted screen in the above diagram is replaced with a television camera with the camera's lens removed.
 The camera is positioned close to the razor blade, so that the image of the "test object" is very small yet partially covers the CCD sensor within the camera.
 Simply view the result on a television screen.

-Other possibilities: this article mentions two other simpler "Schlieren" setups.
-In one, a bright pointsource is placed on a camera lens, facing outwards, and the camera is aimed at a distant retroreflective screen.
-The light from the LED normally bounces back and hits the LED, so the camera sees a dim field.
-Any density patterns will bend the light so it comes from the wrong place, then returns to shine in the lens.
-A second technique: a large wall is painted with a fine vertical grating, a camera is aimed at this wall, and an opaque photo of the grating is inserted in the camera at the location of the grating's real image.
+Other possibilities: this 5-page article [pages: 2, 3, 4, 5 ] mentions two other simpler "Schlieren" setups, the first giving a huge field of view.
+In one, a bright pointsource is placed on a camera lens, facing outwards, and the camera is aimed at a distant retroreflective screen (reflective safety cloth, find on Amazon.)
+The light from the LED normally bounces back and hits the LED, so the camera sees a dim field of LED light.
+Any density patterns will bend the light so it comes from the wrong place, then returns to shine in the lens, making bright and dark patterns.
+A second technique: a large wall is painted with a fine vertical grating, a still-camera is aimed at this wall, and an opaque photo of the grating is inserted in the camera at the location of the grating's real image.
 If the test object is at a different distance, the camera can focus on this object and blur the grating.
 Yet any deflections in the light will make more/less light hit the opaque grating, causing brightness changes.

-I have not yet tried the above idea.
+I have not yet tried the above ideas.
 Will it work?
 Maybe not, because sound waves are typically 100,000 times less intense than 1 ATM of pressure.
-Sound waves are density waves, but the changes in density might be too small to photograph.
+Sound waves are density-waves, but the changes in density might be too small to photograph.
 (Photos of bursting balloons apparently work OK though.)

 To guarantee that the variation in pressure is maximized, we must use VERY LOUD sound.
 Also, we must use sound of fairly high frequency, since low-freq waves will be too big to fit into the viewing field.
 Sound moves at about 1100 feet per second, therefore a one-inch sound wave would be 13,000 cycles per second.
 A low frequency could be used if the sound consisted of brief pulses.
 A 100 microsecond pulse would give a sound wave that's a little under an inch thick.
 If the same 100uS pulse was applied to the LED as a 1A current, the viewing field should be quite bright.
 We should pulse the LED in synch with the camera frame-rate in order to avoid visible "beats" caused by the video scan.

 Another idea: use a resonant chamber.
-That way the sound could be extremely intense, yet the required wattage would be fairly small.
-Build a clear plexiglas chamber and drive it at high frequency with a signal generator, an audio amp, and a small piezo-tweeter bought from Radio Shack.
-Or even drive it with narrow, high-power pulses, so the loudspeaker reinforces a sheet of high pressure rather than a long wide sine wave.
+That way the sound could be extremely intense standing-waves, yet the required wattage would be fairly small.
+Build a sealed aquarium or a clear plexiglas chamber and drive it at high frequency with a signal generator, an audio amp, and a small 30-watt piezo-tweeter bought from Radio Shack.
+Or even drive it with narrow, high-power pulses, so the loudspeaker reinforces a thin sheet of high pressure rather than a long wide sine-wave.
+Pulse-mode standing waves are weird.

 Dr. Winston Kock's "VISIBLE SOUND"